— The Jacob Bromwell® Story —

 American Heritage Collection™

 The American Heritage Collection™ by Jacob Bromwell® consists of some of the oldest kitchen and bakeware items in our product line, such as the Original Popcorn Popper and Classic Tin Cup.
-These items have been in continuous production for 200 years and are still made by our company today.
+These items have been in continuous production for more than 200 years and are still made exclusively by Jacob Bromwell®.

 Signature Copper Collection™

-The Signature Copper Collection™ by Jacob Bromwell® consists of a variety of handmade copper goods, such as the Old West Shot Glasses and Lexington Money Clip.
+The Signature Copper Collection™ by Jacob Bromwell® consists of a variety of handmade copper goods, such as the Great American Flask and Vermonter Flask.
 Built in limited quantity batches, each copper product we make tells a story and is made to be passed on to the next generation.

 — Did you know? —